sakjain92/Fractional-GPUs/doc/FAQ.md

 ## My application is stuck at the start and not making any progress

-There can be three reasons for this:
+There can be four reasons for this:
 * Pre-Volta MPS only allows a single user at a time  <br/>
     If you are using a GPU that is of pre-Volta architecture, only single user can run applications at a time.
 Check that all the running applications (including *fgpu_server*) have been launched by the same user.